pbeens/Data-Analysis/FAQ.md

 df.style.hide_index()
 ```

 This will return a styled object that hides the index column when displayed²⁴.
+(Note: This requires the installation of Jinja2.)

 A third way is to use the `to_html` method with the `index=False` parameter and display it as HTML.
 For example: